jdtsmith/vertico-truncate/README.md

 # vertico-truncate
 Judicious truncation for long candidates in [vertico](https://github.com/minad/vertico) completion.

-Left-truncates completion lines in vertico for two situations:
+Left-truncates completion lines in vertico for ~two~ one situations:

 1. Longer files, which would otherwise move the suffix over (e.g. marginalia data), are left-truncated to avoid